 These condensed interim financial statements (the "Financial Statements") have been prepared on a going concern basis, which contemplates the realization of assets and the discharge of liabilities in the normal course of business for the foreseeable future.
-The Company has a history of losses with no operating revenue, an accumulated deficit at June 30, 2015 of \$64 million (March 31, 2015 - \$64 million), and a working capital deficit at June 30, 2015 of \$0.4 million (March 31, 2015 - \$0.2 million working capital).
+The Company has a history of losses with no operating revenue, an accumulated deficit at September 30, 2015 of \$66 million (March 31, 2015 - \$64 million), and working capital at September 30, 2015 of \$1.1 million (March 31, 2015 - \$0.2 million).